operator-playground-io/MinIO-Operator-tile/tutorials/minio-console.md

 ![](_images/login-creds.PNG)

- Note: above accesskey and secretkey we have used while creating secret.
+Note: The above access key and secret key have been used while creating secret.

-- Once logged-in, you will see MinIO's console as below:
+**Step 3: Once logged-in, you will see the MinIO console as below.**

 ![](_images/logged-in-console.PNG)

-The MinIO Console provides a graphical user interface (GUI) for interacting with MinIO Tenants.
-Administrators of MinIO Tenants can perform a variety of tasks through the Console, including user creation, policy configuration, and bucket replication.

 ### Create Storage Bucket

-Step 1: To create Storage Bucket, click on red coloured "+" icon on right side below corner.
+**Step 1: To create storage bucket, click on “+” icon highlighted in red.**

 ![](_images/console-option.png)

-You will see all the options as below:
+You will see all the available options as below:

 ![](_images/option.PNG)

-Step 2: Click on "Create bucket" option.
+**Step 2: Click on "Create bucket" option.**

 ![](_images/create-bucket.png)

-Step 3: Give a name to the storage bucket and just hit enter.
+**Step 3: Provide a meaningful name to the storage bucket and press Enter.**

 ![](_images/bucket-name.PNG)

-Storage bucket will be created and can be seen on left side of the console as shown in below snapshot:
+This will create a storage bucket which can be seen on the left side of the console.
+See below.

 ![](_images/bucket-created.png)

-Step 4: Click on the option ":" provided to the bucket as shown in the below snapshot.
+**Step 4: Click on the option ":" available for the bucket as shown in the below snapshot.**

 ![](_images/edit-policy-option.png)

 You will see options :"Edit policy" and "Delete"

 ![](_images/edit-policy.png)

-Step 5: To edit policy of the Bucket, click on "Edit policy"

-You will see below option :
+**Step 5: To edit the policy of the bucket, click on "Edit policy".
+You will see the following option.**

 ![](_images/edit-policy-fields.PNG)

-Step 6: Provide the "prefix" of Bucket Policy and choose policy as "Read Only" or "Write Only" or "Read and Write" and click on "Add" Button.
+**Step 6: Provide the "prefix" to the Bucket Policy and choose policy as "Read Only" or "Write Only" or "Read and Write".**

+![](_images/edit-policy-option-read-write.png)

+**Step 7: Click on "Add" Button.**

 Your bucket policy will be added.

-![](_images/edit-policy-option-read-write.png)

-Once bucket policy is added, you can see the "Remove" button on created bucket policy to remove bucket policy.
+Once your bucket policy is added, you can see the "Remove" button on the created policy draft to remove the bucket policy.

-Also a new column of Bucket Policy will be added.

 ![](_images/remove-bucket-policy.PNG)

-Step 7: If you want to delete the bucket, click on "Delete" option as shown in below snapshot:
+You will also see a new column of Bucket Policy added.

+**Step 8: Click on "Delete" option if you wish to remove the bucket.
+See below.**

 ![](_images/delete-bucket.png)

-### Upload Files into storage bucket
+### Upload files into storage bucket

-Step 8: To Upload files in bucket click on red coloured "+" option on right side below corner.
+**Step 1: To upload the files in bucket, click on “+” icon highlighted in red.**

-Step 9: Click on to "Upload file" option as shown in below snapshot.
+**Step 2: Click on to "Upload file" option as shown in the below snapshot.**

 ![](_images/upload-file.png)

-"Open" window to select the file will be opened.

-Step 10: Select the file you want to upload in the Bucket.Once file is selected and clicked on "Open",you will see "File uploaded Successfully" message.
+**Step 3: Select the file you want to upload in the Bucket.
+Once the file is selected after you pressed "Open", you will see a message "File uploaded Successfully".**

+**Step 4: If you want to delete the uploaded file, you can click on the option shown in below snapshot and click on Delete.**

 ![](_images/upload-file-successful.png)